This program is closed to enrollment until January 2024!

-For the paper florist that is finally ready to take the plunge and make 2023 the year that creating realistic roses is no longer a chore.
+For the paper florist that is finally ready to take the plunge and make 2024 the year to conquer the rose!

-There are 12 Rose Varieties every paper florist must know to help build the foundation on which to make any rose with ease.
+There are 12 Rose Varieties every paper florist must know to help build the foundation on which to make any rose with more confidence.

-One of my biggest challenges as a paper florist over the years has been creating realistic, life-like roses that would easily trick the buyers eye.
+One of my biggest challenges as a paper florist over the years has been creating realistic, life-like roses that would easily trick the onlookers gaze.

 Could I make roses?.....Yes.